The Daleks’ Master Plan 5-10

 Me: What?

-The Daleks' Master PlanSomething that comes in for particular praise in this episode, and it’s another detail that would be lost in a recon, is just how skilled the Dalek operators are.
-At one point the Daleks have to enter through an incredibly narrow doorway, with less than half an inch of clearance on each side, and not only do they manage it, they later turn around and go back through it again!
-Sue is on the edge of her seat by that point, and she actually cheered when the set didn’t wobble.
+Something that comes in for particular praise in this episode (and it’s a detail that would have been completely lost in a recon), is just how skilled the Dalek operators are.
+At one point the Daleks have to enter through an incredibly narrow doorway, with less than half an inch of clearance on each side, and not only do they manage it, they turn around and go back through it again!
+Sue is on the edge of her seat by this point, and she actually cheered when the set didn’t wobble.

 Sue: I’d rather follow a series called The Monk at this point.
 It’d be a lot funnier.
 I hope he comes back soon.

-And then Hartnell goes and spoils it all by saying something stupid like “Magic Chen”.
+And then Hartnell goes and spoils it all by saying something stupid like ‘Magic Chen’.

 Sue: What a shame.
 Then again, he is magic, our Chen.